uds-bootcamp/docs/CODE_OF_CONDUCT.md

 All reports will be handled with discretion and confidentiality to the extent possible.
 Reports should include:
 * A description of the incident.
-* The platform where the incident occurred (e.g., Slack, Zoom).
+* The platform where the incident occurred (e.g., Discord, Zoom).
 * The date and time of the incident.
 * The name(s) of the individual(s) involved.
 * Screenshots or logs, if available.